 - Artists who, at the time of application, already have two active contracts with the Commission are ineligible if the dates of the contracts are within 3 years of one another.

-- Public Safety and Accessibility: Each work shall be evaluated to ensure that it does not present a hazard to public safety and complies with all applicable building codes and accessibility requirements.
+- Public Safety and Accessibility: Artwork shall be evaluated to ensure that it does not present a hazard to public safety and complies with the Americans with Disability Act (ADA) and with all other applicable building codes.

 - Visibility and prominence of the artwork site